 The project was part of the Robert Wood Johnson Foundation (RWJF) Making the Grade: State and Local Partnerships to Establish School-Based Health Centers national program.

-Key Results: The Rhode Island Making the Grade project:
+The Rhode Island Making the Grade project:

 - Created four new school-based health centers in Woonsocket and Pawtucket counties, bringing the state total to seven.